jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 ## Message Originator
 A Message Originator who wishes to use this new mechanism to receive Feedback Messages MUST include a CFBL-Address header field in their messages.

-It is strongly RECOMMENDED that these Feedback Messages be processed automatically.
+It is RECOMMENDED that these Feedback Messages be processed automatically.
 Each Message Originator must decide for themselves what action to take after receiving a Feedback Message.

 The Message Originator MUST take action to address the described requirements in [Requirements](#requirements).